 How to budget for a safari in Africa?

 In this post, we’ll cover everything from the big to the small stuff so that you don't have to sweat it.
 Figuring out your budget before you book can be quick and stress-free if you do it right from the outset.
 With a little bit of thought and planning, you can save enough cash to give you some extra spending money, or even extend your holiday.

 Many of the larger costs of the trip may be paid for well in advance.
 These include flights, safaris, accommodation (often just a deposit), visas and medical insurance/vaccinations etc. If you're booking a safari package (like the vast majority of the trips on our site), the chances are the only accommodation costs you will need to budget for are your pre- and post-tour accommodation.
 Some packages may also include a free night of accommodation at the start or end point of your tour.

 High vs Low Season

 Something to keep in mind is the country to which you’re going’s low and high seasons.
 The prices of flights, accommodation etc. are significantly lower out of peak season.
-It’s wise, also, to research school holidays in the country to which you’re going – again, those’ll be high season, and have corresponding higher rates.
+It’s wise, also, to research school holidays in the country to which you’re going – again, those will be high season, and have correspondingly higher rates.